Social Justice can be broadly understood as the pursuit of a “fair and just distribution

 If you are submitting more than one entry, you will need to fill out an entry form for each contest you wish to enter.

-The Expressions of Social Justice category asks contestants to submit work on any aspect of social justice in any creative medium.
+The Humanities category asks contestants to submit work on any aspect of social justice in any creative medium.

 Contestants may, for instance, examine, create, or highlight works and artifacts that reflect or have influenced social justice movements in the Central Valley or the world at large.